 - 1. This is God's purpose.
 This is the focus of God's Word.
-It is about His covenant to redeem His people from their corruption. - 2.
-We see it with God's covenants: - The Noaic Covenant where God promised to sustain creation in spite of their universal corruption. - The Abrahamic Covenant, where God promised a people, a land, and a seed through whom all the nations of the earth would be blessed. - We've seen God raising up kings, all suffering under the plague of sin, all failures, none able to provide God's people the benefit of a righteous reign.
+It is about His covenant to redeem His people from their corruption.
+God determined to save His elect people according to His eternal covenant of redemption. - 2.
+We see it with God's earthly covenants: - The Noaic Covenant where God promised to sustain creation in spite of their universal corruption. - The Abrahamic Covenant, where God promised a people, a land, and a seed through whom all the nations of the earth would be blessed. - The Mosaic Covenant that foreshadowed Christ with types and shadows. - We've seen God raising up kings, all suffering under the plague of sin, all failures, none able to provide God's people the benefit of a righteous reign.
 But God made a promise with one, a covenant with David of an everlasting throne fulfilled by the King of kings. - 3.
 God has provided a Redeemer, a Deliverer, the Seed of Abraham, the Son of David.
 God has fulfilled His promise-unchanging love promised from days of old.